 Supported by a grant from the Administration for Community Living/Administration on Aging (ACL/AOA), the National Indian Council on Aging (NICOA) worked with ACL/AOA to create a comprehensive website on elder care services in Indian Country.
 By taking a continuum of care approach, NICOA sought to make the idea of long-term care something each tribal community could learn about, as well as find ways to make these services a reality for their elders.

-What is long-term care?
+What is continuum of care?

-Long-term care includes home and community-based services.
+Continuum of care includes home and community-based services.
 An elder’s needs can range from education, fitness classes, transportation, dietary management, home modifications to allow a person to age at home, or even full-time skilled nursing facilities.

-Long-term care addresses the needs of the whole person, and the interdependence of an elder’s life journey, including physical, mental, social, and spiritual well-being.
+Continuum of care addresses the needs of the whole person, and the interdependence of an elder’s life journey, including physical, mental, social, and spiritual well-being.
 A good plan for a tribe must be mindful of this entire range of needs.

-Long-term care is wellness.
+Continuum of care is wellness.
 As projected by the ACL, the need for long-term care will grow as the Native elder population will double in the next 40 years.
 Native elders have a higher rate of disabilities than other elders aged 65 and older.
 In 2019, 47 percent of Native elders had one or more disabilities compared with 33.5 percent of all elders aged 65 and older.

 - Health aides